theChoseone94/AUTOTUNE/README.md

 In PW_Class, all functions have descriptions with general information on the function, what arguments it takes, example of calling the function, and what the function returns.

+This work was done for my Master thesis regarding the new telescope node for the Stellar Observation Network Group (SONG) project.
+It has been tested locally with both the simulator for PWI2 and on the physical telescope.